asplos-contest/2025/IOPDDL.md

 </div>

-You should be able to use the following commands to download the source codes, compile the project, and run the executable:
+You should be able to issue the following commands to download the source codes, compile the project, and run the executable:

 ```
 $ git clone --recursive https://github.com/google/iopddl.git